Queen Mary's School for Boys, Basingstoke: Former teachers

 The school benefitted greatly in the postwar years from the presence of two refugee-teachers: Miss Strauss, from Vienna, who taught Latin, and the avuncular Mr. Hermann, a liberal-minded German.

-In 1960-61 the music master was Ernest Warburton who later became Editor of Music at the BBC.
+In 1960-61 the music master was Ernest Warburton who later became editor of music at the BBC.

-The last Headmaster, Mr W.H.
+The last headmaster, Mr W.H.
 Rhodes M.A.
-(Oxon.) (ca. 1924–2005)1 and the last Deputy-Headmaster, Mr. J. J. Evans M.A.
-(Cantab.) had both been Classics Masters.
-The Music Master, Mr. Peter Marchbank M.A.
+(Oxon.) (c.
+1924–2005)1 and the last deputy-headmaster, Mr. J. J. Evans M.A.
+(Cantab.) had both been classics masters.
+The music master, Mr. Peter Marchbank M.A.
 (Cantab.), left the school in 1969, to take up a career in conducting and radio broadcasting with the BBC in Manchester.
-The senior geography teacher, Mr. Eric G. Stokes, had had a notable wartime RAF career, having gained, amongst other decorations, the Distinguished Flying Cross and bar, and attaining the rank of Wing Commander.
-Mr Stokes became the school archivist with Ron Crossman, an RE teacher and former Head Boy of the School.
+The senior geography teacher, Mr. Eric G. Stokes, had had a notable wartime RAF career, having gained, amongst other decorations, the Distinguished Flying Cross and bar, and attaining the rank of wing commander.
+Mr Stokes became the school archivist with Ron Crossman, an RE teacher and former head boy of the School.
 Ernest Warburton was head of music from 1960 to 1964.
-A chemistry teacher, George Holmes O.B.E., was an A.C.F. full Colonel.
+A chemistry teacher, George Holmes O.B.E., was an A.C.F. full colonel.
 He had been awarded the Cadet Force Medal and the Special Constabulary Medal, with a number of clasps.

 Merger with Charles Chute School

 In September 1970, as part of the programme to make most UK maintained schools comprehensive, and abolish 11+ selection, Queen Mary's School merged with the Charles Chute Secondary Modern School, a secondary modern school which had been built next door.
 The combined schools became known initially as Queen Mary's and Charles Chute School.
-The first headmaster of the combined school was Wilfred Harry Rhodes, who was the last Headmaster of Queen Mary's School for Boys.
+The first headmaster of the combined school was Wilfred Harry Rhodes, who was the last headmaster of Queen Mary's School for Boys.
 The name of the comprehensive school was later changed to The Vyne School, latterly becoming The Vyne Community School, which remains to this day a co-educational maintained school for the 11–16 age group.
 The "Queen Mary's" name was transferred to the 16–18 Sixth Form College in Cliddesden Road, Basingstoke, Queen Mary's College.